 Your post-surgery life can be improved by following the recommended rehabilitation plan.
 Here are some tips to regain proper health with rehab:

-· Take medications and supplements as advised by your physiotherapist
+Take medications and supplements as advised by your doctor or pharmacist

 During surgical rehabilitation, your physiotherapist will examine your medical history to understand your physical strength, balance and motor skills.
 Based on these assessments, you will be given a set of simple exercises and therapies that will help you perform your day-to-day tasks.
 Get in touch with White Rock Orthopaedic & Sports Physiotherapy Clinic for post-surgical rehabilitation.
 Our physiotherapists are experienced and provide rehabilitation programs for total hip replacements, knee replacements, rotator cuff repair and Achilles repair.
 We also offer physiotherapy treatments to reduce back pain and shoulder pain.

 Contact us today for complete surgical and injury rehabilitation services.